2021 Jammerbugt municipal election

-Since it's creation in the 2007 municipal reform, Mogens Christian Gade from Venstre, had been mayor of Jammerbugt Municipality.
+Since its creation in the 2007 municipal reform, Mogens Christian Gade from Venstre had been mayor of Jammerbugt Municipality.
 In the previous election of 2017, Venstre won 14 and thereby a majority of seats for the first time.
 Venstre would lose a seat and lose their one-party majority in this election.
 However, Venstre still became the biggest party with 5 more seats than the Social Democrats, and on December 2, 2021, an agreement for a constitution between Social Democrats, Green Left, Danish People's Party and Venstre were announced.
 This would result in Mogens Christian Gade continuing as mayor.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.